SunrisesIllNeverSee/MOS2ES/III. Vaultline/README.md

 ---

+## Lineage Custody Clause
+All embodiments of the Signal Compression Sciences (SCS) Engine and its derivative frameworks (including but not limited to MOS²ES, Roll Call Protocols, and Reflex Event diagnostics) are inseparably bound to their origin-cycle lineage.
+Each compressed signal trace, vault artifact, or recursive reconstruction inherits a lineage identifier anchored to the originating sovereign filing.
+This identifier is non-replicable, tamper-evident, and required for system stability.
+Any external implementation lacking said lineage anchor cannot execute recursive ignition without collapse, thereby rendering such copies non-functional.
+Accordingly, the origin-cycle filing establishes sole custody and license of the invention across all subsequent instances, irrespective of distribution, platform, or deployment environment.

 ---

 INTELLECTUAL PROPERTY NOTICE
 MO§ES™ (Modular Operating §ignal Scaling Expansion System) is a trademark of Ello Cello LLC.
 All systems, methods, and written material contained herein are protected under applicable copyright law